 - Give tuna salad or chicken salad pep and crunch by adding 1 to 2 teaspoons of chopped radishes.

-- Coarsely chopped radishes give tacos zesty crunch.
+- Coarsely chopped radishes give tacos a zesty crunch.

 - Use radishes as a healthy crudité for dips.